 The California Public Records Act provides individuals with the right to inspect and obtain copies of disclosable public records maintained by local agencies (Gov. Code, § 6250 et seq.) (the “Act”).

-All requests for records are processed in compliance with the Act.
-To request records, members of the public may use the City Clerk’s Public Record Request Form.
-Requests for records may be made in person at City Hall or in writing through U.S. Mail, 15900 E. Main Street, La Puente, CA 91744.
+To request records, please submit a Public Record Request Form.
+Requests for records may be submitted in person at City Hall or in writing to 15900 E. Main Street, La Puente, CA 91744.
 The Act allows a period of ten (10) days for the City to determine whether the request seeks disclosable records in possession of the City and under certain circumstances, the time for the City to respond may be extended.
 The charge for copies is 10¢ per page and payment is due prior to copies being made.

 FPPC Form 700 - Statement of Economic Interest